 As I quickly fixed my shirt using the mirror, I saw the clerk shaking her head, and a pair of mothers who were directly behind me whispered to each other while giving off scandalized looks at me.

-I sighed in exasperation, especially since it had already been three years since I was outed as a teenage mother in the neighborhood.
+I sighed in exasperation, since it had already been three years since I was outed as a teenage mother in the neighborhood.

 'I wonder what it would take to make these people move past condemnation and start looking at me as a mother?'